 Medical Certification.
-Any employee who is absent more than three consecutive workdays because of a personal illness or illness in the immediate family must scan and email to Human Resource a medical certification from a qualified health care provider confirming the specific dates of the illness, the reason for the illness, and-in the case of personal illness-the employee's fitness to return to work.
+Any employee who is absent more than three consecutive workdays because of a personal illness or illness in the immediate family must scan and email to Human Resource a medical

 The district may require medical certification due to an employee's questionable pattern of absences or when deemed necessary by the supervisor or superintendent.
 The district may also request medical certification when an employee requests leave under the Family and Medical Leave Act (FMLA) for the employee's serious health condition, a serious health condition of the employee's spouse, parent or child or for military caregiver leave.